Is this program right for you?

 - Facilitate events that engage participants to achieve outcomes that are inclusive, collaborative and outcome-focused.

 - Create an encouraging and challenging environment that promotes respect and values inclusion.

 - Provide formative feedback to participants that is practical and translates into improved performance.

 - Apply training and facilitation theory and skills in relevant, real-life scenarios.

 - Demonstrate enhanced self-awareness regarding one’s own internal emotional state and the impact of the trainer’s/facilitator’s communication on the facilitation process.

 - Reflect critically on personal and professional development as a trainer and facilitator.

 Successful completion of the required courses (4.0 credits) and two electives (3.0 credits), and an assessment demonstrating achievement of the learning outcomes.

-Participants should complete the courses within two years.
+We recommend that participants should complete the program within two years.
 Full attendance is required.